gcornut/dotfiles/README.md

-Run ./install to symlink dotifles
+Run ./install to symlink dotfiles